userjoergjakoby/github-actions-tutorial/tutorial/deployment-workflow.md

 ## Install rsync
+Rsync is required for the following action `JamesIves/github-pages-deploy-action@v4` and will be installed with the following step.
-Synchronizes files and directories between local machine and host.
+It synchronizes files and directories between local machine and host.

 ```yml
     - name: '📚 Install rsync'